Metarget/metarget/README.md

 Note:

-You can specify `--external` option, then the service will be exposed as `NodePort`, so that you can visit it by IP of the host node.

-By default, the type of service is `ClusterIP`.
+- You can specify `--external` option, then the service will be exposed as `NodePort`, so that you can visit it by IP of the host node (By default, the type of service is `ClusterIP`).
+- You can specify `--host-net` option, then the appv will share the host network namespace.
+- You can specify `--host-pid` option, then the appv will share the host pid namespace.

 ### 2.5 Manage Vulnerable Cloud Native Target Cluster